ngs-docs/angus/diff-ex-and-viz.md

 fitting model and testing
 ```

-And look at the results!.
+And look at the results!
 The results()function lets you extract the base means across samples, moderated log2 fold changes,standard errors, test statistics etc. for every gene.

 ```
 res <- results(dds)